Neglect Lawyers Seeking Justice For the Elderly

 - Lack of water or food

-Top Law Firms Can Help You Spot the Signs of Nursing Home Abuse and Neglect
+How Can You Spot the Signs of Nursing Home Abuse and Neglect?

 If you have a loved one in a nursing home, get to know the signs of abuse and neglect so you know when to get help.
 The most obvious physical signs of abuse and neglect are broken bones, bruises, cuts, and bed sores.
 Your loved one’s health may suffer as a result of abuse, so if you realize that your loved one is frequently sick or has lost a lot of weight, this could indicate that she is being abused or neglected.

 Victims may also exhibit emotional and behavioral changes after being abused or neglected.
 Your loved one may have emotional outbursts or mood swings.
 They may indicate that they are scared to be alone with someone who works at the nursing home facility or become tense or timid when someone enters the room.

 Be sure to pay close attention to your loved one’s personal appearance, too.
 If it looks as if they are not being groomed or bathed on a regular basis, this could indicate that they are being neglected.
 Many victims suffer in silence because they are too scared to say something.